Generalized Long-Moody functors: Examples

 \subsection{The monoidal groupoid associated with surfaces}

 Let us first introduce a suitable category for our work, inspired by \cite[Section 5.6]{WahlRandal-Williams}.
-Namely: \begin{defn} The decorated surfaces groupoid $\mathcal{M}_{2}$ is the groupoid defined by:

-\begin{itemize} \item Objects: decorated surfaces $\left(S,I\right)$, where $S$ is a smooth connected compact surface with one boundary component denoted by $\partial_{0}S$ with $I:\left[-1,1\right]\hookrightarrow\partial S$ is a parametrized interval in the boundary and $p=0\in I$ a basepoint, where a finite number of points is removed from the interior of $S$ (in other words with punctures); \item Morphisms: the isotopy classes of homeomorphisms restricting to the identity on a neighborhood of the parametrized interval $I$, freely moving the punctures, denoted by $\pi_{0}Homeo^{I}\left(S,\left\{ \textrm{punctures}\right\} \right)$. \end{itemize} \end{defn}
+Namely, the decorated surfaces groupoid $\mathcal{M}_{2}$ is the locally small groupoid defined by:\\ \\ $\star$ \textbf{Objects:} decorated surfaces $(S,I,\mathcal{\mathscr{P}})$, where: \begin{itemize} \item $S$ is a smooth connected compact surface with one boundary component denoted by $\partial_{0}S$; \item $I:[-1,1]\hookrightarrow\partial_{0}S$ is a parametrized interval in the boundary and $p=0\in I$ a basepoint; when there is no ambiguity, we omit the parametrized interval $I$ from the notation; \item $\mathcal{\mathscr{P}}$ is a finite set of points removed from the interior of $S$ (in other words with \textit{punctures}); we usually omit $\mathcal{\mathscr{P}}$ from the notation for convenience or if it is empty. \end{itemize} $\star$ \textbf{Morphisms:} the isotopy classes of homeomorphisms of $S$ restricting to the identity on a neighborhood of the parametrized interval $I$ and fixing the punctures setwise, denoted by $\pi_{0}\textrm{Homeo}^{I}(S,\mathscr{P})$. \begin{rem} We recall that $\pi_{0}\textrm{Homeo}^{I}(S,\mathscr{P})$ is isomorphic to the isotopy classes of homeomorphisms of $S$ restricting to the identity on the boundary $\partial_{0}S$ and fixing the punctures setwise, which is the traditional way to define the mapping class group of $S$.
+Also, if the surface $S$ is orientable, the orientation on $S$ is induced by the orientation of $I$: then the elements of $\pi_{0}\textrm{Homeo}^{I}(S,\mathscr{P})$ automatically preserve that orientation.